Staying Safe Online: A 10 Step Guide To Personal Internet Security

-After installing a premium password manager app on your devices, make sure to setup the sync and backup features that regularly creates encrypted backups of your passwords and saves them to the cloud (for example 1Password syncs with Dropbox, iCloud, etc.).
+After installing a premium password manager app on your devices, make sure to set up the sync and backup features that regularly create encrypted backups of your passwords and saves them to the cloud (for example 1Password syncs your encrypted data to their secure servers.)

 1Password also lets you save other sensitive information including credit card details, passport information, and secure notes and files.
 This app is available on Android, iOS, Windows and Mac OS and syncs across devices for convenience.
 It also works with fingerprint scanners for convenient access.